openedx/XBlock/doc/guide/xblock.rst

 * By XBlock: fields declare how they relate to the block:

-  * Block usage: the instance of the XBlock in a particular course.
+  * Block usage: the fields are related *only* to that instance of the XBlock in a particular course.

-  * Block definition: the definition of an XBlock created by a content creator (potentially shared across runs of a course).
+  * Block definition: the fields are related to the *definition* of the XBlock.
+  This definition is specified by the content creator.
+For instance, using a definition, you could create an XBlock whose data is shared across multiple runs of a course.

-  * Block type: the Python type of the XBlock (shared across all instances of the XBlock in all courses).
+  * Block type: the fields are related to the *Python type* of the XBlock, and thus shared across all instances of the XBlock in all courses).

-  * All: all XBlocks share the same data.
+  * All: the fields are related to all XBlocks, of all types (thus, any XBlock can access the data).

 These two aspects, user and block, are independent.
 A field scope specifies both.
 For example: